madelinebriere/docker-tutorial/README.md

 #

 ## Busybox
-We will now learn more about Docker by running a [Busybox](https://en.wikipedia.org/wiki/BusyBox) container.
+We will now learn more about Docker by running a pre-configured container called [Busybox](https://en.wikipedia.org/wiki/BusyBox).
 Busybox provides several Unix utilities in a single source, giving us plenty of built-in functionality with which to work.
 To get started, fetch the busybox image from the Docker registry:

 	docker pull busybox